group of friends hanging out on a hillside

 LGBTQIA+

-The gay community knows better than any hetero - we’re prone to increased levels of depression, anxiety, eating disorders (surprise!), mood disorders, personality disorders, trauma…the list is long.
-Sadly, life as a queer person is not always rainbows and sunshine.But it doesn’t mean we are held captive by these diagnoses!
-We’re also resilient, creative, adaptable, intuitive, determined, ambitious - we’re survivalists, really (especially in this economy).
+The gay community knows better than most - we’re prone to increased levels of depression, anxiety, eating disorders, mood disorders, personality disorders, trauma…but we’re also resilient, creative, adaptable, intuitive, determined, ambitious - we’re survivalists, really (especially in this economy).

 Therapy Approaches